[Singapore staycation deal 2020]

 They’ve integrated hidden spaces very well, via things like a hidden cabinet to store an iron and ironing board, hairdryer, umbrella and collapsible hooks.
 The bed was designed in a way that you had space to store your luggage underneath the bed if the need arises.

 It also helps that the floor-to-ceiling window gives the illusion of a bright, open room and accentuates space.
-You don’t feel like you’re being boxed in a space of 16m2 at all.
+You don’t feel like you’re being boxed in a space of a mere 16 square metres at all.

 Speaking of the large window, it is where the bathroom is situated.
 This means you get a view of the neighbouring buildings while doing your private businesses.
 The same can be said so in reverse (heh!), so it’s advisable to pull down your blinds whenever you take a shower.

-The attention to detail and quality of products can be seen from the fluffy slippers they provide (not thin, cardboard ones), toothbrush (that they had designed to be in line with YOTEL’s theme instead of regular, disposable ones) and the Urban Skincare shampoo, conditioner, body wash and body lotion.
+The attention to detail and quality of products is evident from the fluffy slippers they provide (not thin, cardboard ones), toothbrush (that they had designed to be in line with YOTEL’s theme instead of regular, disposable ones) and the Urban Skincare shampoo, conditioner, body wash and body lotion – that makes for one of the best staycation experiences I’ve had in Singapore!

 One other feature we noticed was how the door was double sealed – which means all rooms are sound-proof!
 This attention to detail to a customer’s experience means a great deal to me, especially since it’s hard for me, with the number of hotels that I’ve reviewed in and around Singapore, to find a differentiating factor between one hotel and another.

 There is also a work desk sandwiched at the corner of the room.
 Even though it was a slidable table, the space wasn’t really sufficient for working comfortably, especially without a chair.